 The edit took a lot of time.
 Most of the editing was me pointing out errors, sending long lists of people in the background, bad continuity, crew in shot etc, as well as doing my own edits to show how the choreography should look.

 I even produced the special effects scenes myself, so if I can do that, I can do the actual main edit too next time.

 With so many tutorials online, people should have faith in themselves.
 If you have the time and passion, nobody will put the same effort in as you, who are not as invested in your project.

 If you are feeling brave why not head to YouTube and try it for yourself!

 Donec mi libero, sollicitudin vehicula dignissim maximus, convallis et tortor.

-Be the first to know when we launch our revolutionary platform, as well as getting a little surprise to your inbox from time to time.
+Be the first to know the latest news.
 We will never spam you, we promise!